tobnag/containerized-stream-processing/README.md

 > **Note**
 > The simulation speed of the Kafka producer can be accelerated by changing the TIME_MULTIPLIER environment variable in the [.env](./.env) file.
 By default, this variable is set to 10, which means that the tweets are replayed ten times faster than real-time.

-## Delimitations
+## Limitations
-The following delimitations apply to this project:
+The following limitations apply to this project:
 - The application is not designed for production use.
 It is intended to demonstrate the setup of a containerized streaming pipeline with Docker.
 - Although this application is capable of running in a distributed environment, the present configuration is optimized for a single-node setup.
 - For simplicity reasons, security features such as authentication, authorization, and encryption are not implemented.